-It means a transfer of ownership, management, and control of public sector enterprises to the private sector.
+It means the transfer of ownership, management, and control of the public sector enterprises to the private sector.

-Privatisation can suggest several things, including migrating something from the public sector into the private sector.
-It is also seldom used as a metonym for deregulation when a massively regulated private firm or industry becomes less organised.
-Government services and operations may also be (denationalised) privatised; in this circumstance, private entities are tasked with the application of government plans or execution of government assistance that had earlier been the vision of state-run companies.
+Privatisation can suggest several things including the migration of something from the public sector to the private sector.
+It is also used as a metonym for deregulation when a massively regulated private firm or industry becomes less organised.
+Government services and operations may also be (denationalised) privatised.
+In this circumstance, private entities are tasked with the application of government plans or the execution of government assistance that had earlier been the vision of state-run companies.
 Some instances involve law enforcement, revenue collection, and prison management.

-Privatisation of the public sector companies by selling off part of the equity of PSEs to the public is known as disinvestment.
+Privatisation of the public sector companies by selling off parts of the equity of PSEs to the public is known as disinvestment.

-Providing strong momentum to the inflow of FDI
+Providing strong momentum for the inflow of FDI

-- Privatisation aims at providing a strong base to the inflow of FDI.
+- Privatisation aims at providing a strong base for the inflow of FDI.

-- Increased inflow of FDI improves the financial strength of the economy.
+- The increased inflow of FDI improves the financial strength of the economy.

-Improving the efficiency of public sector undertaking (PSU’s)
+Improving the efficiency of public sector undertakings (PSUs)

-- The efficiency of PSU’s was improved by giving them the autonomy to make decisions.
+- The efficiency of PSUs is improved by giving them the autonomy to make decisions.

-- Some companies were given a special category of Navratna and Mini-Ratna.
+- Some companies were given special categories of Navratna and Miniratna.

-Government companies are transformed into private companies in 2 ways,
+Government companies are transformed into private companies in two ways.

-- Government companies can be converted into private companies in two ways :
+Government companies can be converted into private companies in the following two ways:

-- By withdrawal of the government from ownership and management of public sector companies.
+- By the withdrawal of the government from the ownership and management of public sector companies

-- By outright sale of public sector companies.
+- By the outright sale of public sector companies.

-- Privatisation of the public sector undertakings by selling off part of the equity of PSUs to the private sector is known as disinvestment.
+- Privatisation of the public sector undertakings by selling off parts of the equity of PSUs to the private sector is known as disinvestment.

-- The purpose of the sale is mainly to improve financial discipline and facilitate modernization.
+- The purpose of the sale is mainly to improve financial discipline and facilitate modernisation.